DarleneAntonino/FH_Scripting/README.md

 4. Notification

-We use beep sounds for notifications except when using a Mac, then you will here the Mac say "Done".
-The user will hear the sound when a matching quote or keyword is found.
+We use beep sounds for notifications except when using iOS or Linux, then you will here the Terminal say "Done".
+The user will hear the sound when the matching procedure is finished.
 You can also get your quotes by mail.
 You will get a message about receiving a mail shortly.

 ## Known Issues

 If you use this program multiple times in a short amount of time and send an email every time, it can be put into your SPAM directory.
 If you “do not get an email” take a look into your SPAM directory.
 Normally it is enough to declare it as NO SPAM once.

+If you put the same keyword/-phrase into the file multiple times in a row, the last quote you recive will have a duplicate.